 Speed limits are being reinstated to the original speed limit prior to construction on the M4 Smart Motorway.
 Speed limits will gradually be reinstated between 90 km/h and 110km/h.
 Where road work continues, an 80km/h speed limit remains in place until work is complete.

-A series of 41 overhead gantries are also being installed on the M4 Smart Motorway.
-From mid-2020, the overhead gantries will provide variable speed limits on the Motorway – providing a more reliable, efficient and safe journey for motorists.
+A series of 46 overhead gantries are also being installed on the M4 Smart Motorway.
+From mid-late 2020, the overhead gantries will provide variable speed limits on the Motorway – providing a more reliable, efficient and safe journey for motorists.

 Why aren’t all areas of the motorway returning to a 110km/hr speed limit?